 Auburn Botanic Gardens is a beautiful place.
-Its (almost) 8 hectares comprises of a stunning Japanese Garden (an absolute must visit during Spring), a memorial reflection pool, a rose garden and two rather special animal enclosures.
-The first is a Native wildlife park; home to albino wallabies and the second is a wonderful bird Avery.
+Its (almost) 8 hectares comprises of a stunning Japanese Garden (an absolute must-visit during Spring), a memorial reflection pool, a rose garden and two rather special animal enclosures: a Native wildlife park - home to albino wallabies - and wonderful bird aviary.
 Take a picnic lunch and spent the day exploring.

 Where: Chisholm Rd & Chiswick Rd, Auburn

 Just out of Sydney, heading towards Wollongong, you’ll find Symbio Zoo.
 Like Featherdale, you can hand-feed Native Australian Animals here too but the Zoo offers a much wider variety of animals.
 It’s home to Sumatran tigers, cheetahs, ring-tailed lemurs, red pandas, meerkats, small monkeys and more.
 They offer a fantastic “Keeper for a day” encounter starting from 8 years old which is one of the youngest ages this sort of thing is open too in Sydney.

 Only an hour from the city centre is this gorgeous 400-acre farm where you can live all your farmyard fantasies, like milking cows, tractor riding, whip cracking and feeding cute nursery animals.
 It's a great spot that feels super natural and friendly.
 Make sure you time it well so you don't miss the sheep shearing show!